Signal Intelligence Regiment (KONA): Direction Finding

 The NAAS evaluation section received raw intercepts from the D/F sections of both the FAK and the NAK.
 The FAK sent requests not only to the long range but also the close range direction finding sites.
-Fak 617, which covered the Russian 1st Ukrainian Front, for example, sent its orders both to three or four long range direction finding sites and about 12 close range units.
+Fak 617, which covered the 1st Ukrainian Front, for example, sent its orders both to three or four long range direction finding sites and about 12 close range units.
 The D/F reported back using enciphered wireless signals.

 Long range D/F sets were located 200-350 kilometres behind the front line.
 Three D/F sets at a particular spot constituted a D/F group.
 A supervisor who worked at Company level working in the intercept room issued requests.
 Through this means, simultaneous fixes could be taken by two and frequently by three sites.

 Close range D/F sets were located at the NAK platoon level.
 These sets received requests not only from the Long Range Companies but also the Close Range Headquarters.